Python Code, Libraries & Init Scripts

 Additional Resources

-Python Dependency Management - Managing Python dependencies
+Python Dependency Management — managing Python dependencies

-Python Source - Using Python as a source type
+Python Source — using Python as a source type

 Python Function Transforms — Python transform functions (file path approach)

-Data Flow Spec - Source Details - Complete source configuration reference
+Data Flow Spec - Source Details — complete source configuration reference

-Target Details Reference - Complete target configuration reference
+Target Details Reference — complete target configuration reference